skiral/gilgamesh-token-contract/README.md

 ```

 ## Development
-All code is hand crafted with :heart: by Skiral inc.
+All code is hand crafted with :heart: by Skiral Inc.

 ## License
 Smart contracts code are released under the GPL License